 Similar to the Personal Independence Payment, the person would have the right to challenge the decision within the one month.
 They may also be able to submit a new claim.
 If there has been a substantial deterioration in the existing condition or a new condition has been diagnosed.

-We would strongly recommend people seek advice in both Personal Independence Payment and Employment Support Allowance.
-Any decision that people are looking to challenge we would strongly recommend they seek advice.
+We would strongly recommend people seek advice in both Personal Independence Payment and Employment Support Allowance or any decision that people are looking to challenge we would strongly recommend they seek advice.

 This is because agencies like Epilepsy Scotland have access to the criteria.
-We can check whether they should meet the criteria ourselves and similar agencies are not decision makers.
-However, they can look at the criteria and see whether the person would meet it.
-Unfortunately a lot of people do fail the assessment even though they make the criteria.
+We can check whether they should meet the criteria ourselves, however we and similar agencies are not decision makers.
+However, we can look at the criteria and see whether the person would meet it.
+Unfortunately, a lot of people do fail the assessment even though they meet the criteria.

 Someone’s had to give up work to look after their son or daughter who has severe epilepsy but have been told that they don’t qualify for carers allowance.
 Is this correct?